peisuke/vin/README.md

 # Value Iteration Networks

-This is an experimental code for reproducing bellow paper's result using chainer.
+This is an experimental code for reproducing below paper's result using chainer.

 ```
 A. Tamar, Y. Wu, G. Thomas, S. Levine, P. Abbeel, Value Iteration Networks,